Cambridge Park, Wanstead, London E11

 A temporary church in a former Methodist church in Hall Road was opened on Christmas Day 1910, by Fr William O’Grady, parish priest of St George’s, Walthamstow (later first Vicar General for the Diocese of Brentwood).
 From 1918-28 Mass was said in the converted stables of St Joseph’s Convent, Cambridge Park.
 The parish was erected in 1919 and the first parish priest, Fr Basil Booker, bought for £1,750 a market garden in Cambridge Park as a site for a permanent church.

 Work on the foundations started in May 1927, with the foundation stone being laid by Bishop Doubleday on 28 July that year.
 The nave and sanctuary were dedicated by the Bishop on 13 October 1928 and formally opened the following day.
 The cost of the entire building (including the later aisles) was over £15,000.
-The builders were Messrs Heath of Chelsea.
-The architect was Geoffrey Raymond, the nephew of the architect-priest Canon Alexander Joseph Cory Scoles.
+The builders were Messrs Heath of Chelsea, the architect Geoffrey Raymond (nephew of the architect-priest Canon Alexander Joseph Cory Scoles).
 The design has similarities with Raymond’s slightly earlier church of the Assumption of Our Lady at Maldon.
 The altar, a gift by Eustace Booker (father of the parish priest and an ecclesiastical artist and stained glass designer) was consecrated in March 1929.
 The Stations, which were painted by Booker, were blessed soon afterwards (they have since been removed).

 In 1931 the presbytery was completed, followed by the addition of the liturgical north aisle in 1934 and the south aisle in 1940.
 (Apparently, a southwest tower was planned but never executed.)
 Until the building of the primary school in 1961, the servers’ sacristy was used as school room and meeting room.
 A reordering of 1972 included the installation of a new nave altar and ambo.
 For the Golden Jubilee in 1978 the church was redecorated and the side chapels (then the Lady Chapel and the Sacred Heart chapel) redesigned by Burles Newton & Partners.
 The original Lady altar was moved to St Mary and St Ethelburga, Barking.

 In 2002 the Pastoral Centre next to the church was opened.
 In the same year a new font was installed at the west end.
-In 2004-05, the architects Richard Hurley & Associates oversaw another reordering with a new sanctuary floor and new furnishings by the Irish sculptor Thomas Glendon.
+In 2004-5, the architects Richard Hurley & Associates oversaw another reordering, with a new sanctuary floor and furnishings by the Irish sculptor Thomas Glendon.
 In 2008, the bronze crucifix was installed, followed by a new organ by Robin Jennings in 2010.

 The east end of the church actually faces northwest.
 This description uses the conventional liturgical orientation.